perfect7gentleman/Naga_KeypadMapper/README.md

 If you want to dig more into configuration, you might find these tools useful: `xinput`, `evtest`

-Keep in mind that any non existing functionality can be created through the "run" option, at the end of the day naga just calls xdotools, which can be done from a script.
+Keep in mind that any non existing functionality can be created through the "run" option, at the end of the day naga just calls ydotool, which can be done from a script.
 ## INSTALLATION

-KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu, fedora, centOS, etc repositories) and g++
+KeypadMapper does not need any dependencies besides having installed `ydotool` https://github.com/ReimuNotMoe/ydotool/  (in the oficial ubuntu, fedora, centOS, etc repositories) and g++

 Change `src/naga.cpp` to adapt the installation to another device, using different inputs and/or different key codes than the Naga Epic, 2014, Molten or Chroma.
 For Example, Epic Chroma is compatible with Epic (they have the same buttons), so you would only have to add an additional line to the devices vector.